david-crowell/hal/README.md

-# Hal — Your home automator, alarm clock, and eventual cause of dearth
+# Hal — Your home automator, alarm clock, and eventual cause of death

 ## What?

 Ok, it's got a speech recognition engine running in the background at all times, and a few other widgets you can load in.
 Widgets currently include

-1. Alarm clock
+1. Alarm Clock
-2. Spotify controller
+2. Spotify Remote - controller for spotify on your machine
+3. Space - stream from the ISS

 Hit the website, click a button to enable microphone use, and you're good to go.
 (Only tested with Chrome on OSX)